Shadow banning: History

 A study of tweets written in a one-year period during 2014 and 2015 found that over a quarter million tweets had been censored in Turkey via shadow banning.
-Twitter was also found, in 2015, to have shadowbanned tweets containing leaked documents in the US.
+Twitter was also found, in 2015, to have shadowbanned tweets containing leaked documents in the United States.

 Craigslist has also been known to "ghost" a user's individual ads, whereby the poster gets a confirmation email and may view the ad in their account, but the ad fails to show up in the appropriate category page.

 WeChat was found in 2016 to have banned, without any notification to the user, posts and messages that contain various combinations of at least 174 keywords, including "习包子" (Xi Bao Zi), "六四天安门" (June 4 Tiananmen), "藏青会" (Tibetan Youth Congress), and "ئاللاھ يولىدا" (in the way of Allah).
 Messages containing these keywords would appear to have been sent successfully but would not be visible on the receiving end.

 In 2017, the phenomenon was noticed on Instagram, with posts which included specific hashtags not showing up when those hashtags were used in searches.

 In December 2023, Human Rights Watch echoed the complaints of many Instagram and Facebook users who alleged a drastic reduction in visits to their posts and profiles when the content they posted was about Palestine or the Gaza Genocide, without prior notification from Meta.
 The Markup's investigation confirmed that posts with war-related imagery or pro-Palestine hashtags were demoted.
 Hashtags like "#Palestine" or "#AlAqsa" were suppressed from the "Top Posts" section.
 Meta responded by claiming that this was due to a bug on the platform, which led to criticism about possible biases in the algorithm.